 Panic attacks can indicate a whole heap of other anxiety-related issues and are only really the tip of the iceberg.
 In our experience, if my husband experiences bad panic attacks, its means he is also experiencing near-constant anxiety.
 If your loved one is having panic attacks, it’s likely that they are living every day in fear.
 Often, it is fear of fear itself and the fear of having another attack.

 As a couple who have lived with panic attacks, here are our top tips for helping a loved one to cope:

 Often places are triggers.
-A big supermarket, a noisy pub, a busy train.
+A big supermarket or a hospital, for example.
 When faced with these, have their back.
 Let them know discreetly if they are scared of others seeing.
-Squeeze their hand or remind them the train ride won't take long.
+Use words to reassure them and remind them the appointment won't take long.

 Try to distract them

 Talk about things that will help them take their mind off the situation.
 Ask them questions that take them to another place in their minds.
 Perhaps remind them of a holiday you took together or one that you are looking forward to taking.